-At this stage do not be concerned with the appropriate bedtime and, instead, watch his sleep cues and think in 3-4 hour increments at a time because your newborn (0-3 month old) will sleep in short bursts of 2-4 hours at a time for 14-17 hours in a 24 hour cycle.
+At this stage do not be concerned with the appropriate bedtime.
+Instead, watch his sleep cues.
+Think in 3-4 hour increments at a time because your newborn (0-3 month old) will sleep in short bursts of 2-4 hours at a time for 14-17 hours a day.
 Your main sleep focus should be to help him differentiate between day and night.
 Keep the lights on and the shades up during the day and keep night time feedings quiet and in dim light.
 Consider waking him during the day so he doesn’t miss a feeding.

 Infants: 4 – 11 Months

-During the Infant Stage you will begin to notice your child settling into more of a routine consisting of several naps during the day and longer stretches at night, even if he is awake for feeding several times.
+During the Infant Stage you will begin to notice your child settling into more of a routine consisting of several naps during the day and longer stretches at night.
+He may still be awake for feeding several times.
 Notice the average number of nighttime hours at this age is 10-11.5.
 If you haven’t already, start to create a soothing bedtime routine.

 Around 6 months you may notice a more predictable time that your baby gets tired or fussy at night.
 Often babies between 6-11 months old the ideal bedtime is between 7-7:30pm but wake up time and naps must be factored in.

 Consider the time that you want him to wake up in the morning.
 This will depend upon factors such as your lifestyle and work schedule.
-For instance, if you need your 10 month old to wake at 6 a.m. and he sleeps approximately 10.5 hours, then he needs to be asleep by 7:30 p.m.
+For instance, if you need your 10 month old to wake at 6 a.m. and he sleeps approximately 10.5 hours, then his ideal bedtime is 7:30 p.m.